jf-gbg/CodeWars/Check_Same_Case/Check_Same_Case/readme.md

 Divide the problem
     Create a method that returns the UTF-16 value of a single character.
-    Update this method to return a 1 if the charcter is uppercase, a 0 if the character is lowercase and a -1 if it is not a letter.
+DONE Update this method to return a 1 if the charcter is uppercase, a 0 if the character is lowercase and a -1 if it is not a letter.
+DONE
     Update this method to work with 2 chars, returning the value for each in a single int.
     Update this method to compare the 2 numbers and produce the final result number which is then returned.
     Consider if the entire method could be simplified to take out the number conversion step.